Updated May 2019

 Have you ever noticed your dog scratching more than normal or chewing/licking at his legs and paws?
 If so, he might have food sensitivities or allergies to something you are currently feeding him.

 Dealing with food allergies can be challenging and disheartening.
 Although there are blood tests that are said to determine food allergies in my experience they are usually a waste of time and money.
 If your dog suffers from allergies or food sensitivities, you need to be methodical and patient.
 Instead of expensive and often inconclusive testing start your dog on an elimination diet.
-An elimination diet is a way of identifying foods which your dog is intolerant of.

 Start out by feeding a single protein source and a single carbohydrate source your dog has not consumed in the past.
 Once your dog is doing well on this diet, you should introduce supplements one at a time to arrive at a balanced diet.
 Once this is done it is possible to begin introducing other foods.